 - For disguising unattractive fences -- Honeysuckle or Morning Glories

 - For fall color -- Virginia Creeper

 - For adorning mailboxes and lampposts -- Clematis Vine

-- For rambling over stone walls -- sweet pea (in lieu of trumpet vine)
+- For rambling over stone walls -- Sweet Autumn Clematis or Sweet Pea (in lieu of Trumpet Vine)